tristin/akka-sdk/samples/view-store/README.md

 mvn compile exec:java
 ```

-This command will start your Kalix service and a companion Kalix Runtime.
+This command will start your Akka service.

 ## Exercising the services

-With your Kalix service running, once you have defined endpoints they should be available at `http://localhost:9000`.
+With your Akka service running, once you have defined endpoints they should be available at `http://localhost:9000`.

 Create some products: